sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - there is strong alignment to ESDC mandate of "works to improve the standard of living and quality of life for all Canadians.
 We do this by promoting a labour force that is highly skilled.
 We also promote an efficient and inclusive labour market."
 - DOSP – Procurement Modernization, Agility, Open Source​
-- Digital Nations Charter commitment (formerly D9) – Open Markets ​
+- Digital Nations Charter commitment (formerly D9) – Open Standards, Open Source, Open Markets, Open Government ​
 - Directive on Service and Digital – Open First​
 - ESDC Investment plan (2017-18 to 2022-23) – Use OSS​